majoravery/sfpc-rtp/01-vera-molnar/README.md

 2. Read through [Computer Grass is Natural Grass](https://www.atariarchives.org/artist/sec5.php).
 Pick a sentence that stands out to you and explain why.

+> The sentence (or rather, sentences) I pick is "We began to think of drawing lines with it in ways that we found visually interesting.
+Together, we had enough common background and experience to begin to use the computer graphically.
+Together we draw with the computer and sign the drawings".
+I really stood out to me because it depicted teamwork, which is a recurring theme I've noticed throughout the entire article.

+> I am someone who prefers working alone because I want the control and maybe in a cynical way, the credit.
+I found *that* to work better for me since I am quite introverted, but lately I am starting to see the wonders and benefits of opening up and working with others.
+Bouncing ideas off one another, sharing skills and helping each other can sometimes improve a piece of work in ways I wouldn't have been able to fathom myself.

 ## Links

 - [ReCode Project](http://recodeproject.com/)